Welcome to Neurology Solutions

 Zinc Gluconate 15mg daily is maintenance dose on top of dietary zinc found in a whole foods diet.
 If you follow a standard American diet, taking 15mg twice a day, especially during this viral threat.
 If getting cold/flu symptoms, increase to 15mg, 4 times a day until symptoms resolve.
 Some multivitamins contain zinc but not all formulations of zinc are highly bioavailable and therefore may not increase intracellular levels of Zn2+ as well.
 Unfortunately, these have not been studied very well to determine which is most bioavailable or most potent increasing intracellular Zn2+.
 Supplements do increase intracellular Zn2+, which helps block viral replication.
 Hydroxychloroquine works as a zinc ionophore, helping increase even more Zn2+ intracellularly to help inhibit some viruses including coronavirus.
 Other alternatives that are relatively bioavailable include zinc picolinate and zinc carnosine.
 There are clinical trials which suggest benefit with the common cold (which includes coronavirus,) but no prophylactic studies.

 Medium Chain Triglycerides (MCT) oil (Sports Research Premium, Amazon) or Coconut MCT oil, ½ to 1 tablespoon up to 4 times a day (target total of 45-60g/d (3-4 Tbs).)
 I prefer mixed MCT oils or coconut oil separated from the palmitic acid long chain saturated fats.
 MCT has antibacterial and antiviral effects.
 If you can’t tolerate it use it like a lotion on your skin which will absorb systemically.
 MCT higher in C8 and C10 with less C12 is absorbed better through the skin, and less greasy.
 However, lauric acid, C12 seems to have the most antiviral/antimicrobial activity of the 3 main MCT fatty acids, although the others have more specific activity against certain microbes and viruses including HIV and HSV.
-Unfortunately, there are few small clinical trials and no large clinical trials testing antiviral effect in humans.
-Regular coconut oil is OK if you don’t have access to MCT, but the dose for maximal efficacy may be up to twice as much, 90-120g/d (6-8Tbs) which is a lot of calories and a large percentage of long-chain saturated fat which can be unhealthy for those with metabolic syndrome, diabetes and/or cardiovascular disease.
+Unfortunately, there are only few small clinical trials testing antiviral effect in humans.